 In recent years, China rapidly increased its global power.
 One of its main focus is the nine-dash line maritime claim.
 It was rejected going against the United Nations Convention on the Law of the Sea as part of the line overlaps with its neighbouring countries exclusive economic zone.
-The People’s Armed Forces Maritime Militia (PAFMM) is a government-funded maritime militia of China.
+The People’s Armed Forces Maritime Militia (PAFMM) or so-called Little Blue Men is a government-funded maritime militia of China

 It operates in the South China Sea and is sometimes referred to as ‘Little Blue Men’, also considered as a third sea force.
 The armed fishing fleet is part of China’s power projection, to deploy, seize and target anyone who challenges Chinese claims in the South China Sea.
 Based on Hainan island, they engage in “buzzing” US navy ships and those of neighbouring countries.
 This means they come too close to the Navy ships and act dangerously around them.
 Although the UN denied its “nine-dash line” declaration in 2016, China has used swarms of ‘Little Blue Men’ to take over and militarise artificial islands in the Spratly Islands and other South and East China Sea areas.